Home | News | Learn | Blackjack | Double Trouble? How to Double Down in Blackjack

 What does double down mean?

 When you double down in online blackjack, you double your original bet in exchange for one further card.
 It’s a bold strategy, since if you get a low card then you can’t hit again.
 Instead, you’ll be stuck on a poor total and unable to reach 21.
-However, doubling down can also be one of the most profitable plays in blackjack.
-If you win, you receive a payout based on your doubled bet.
+However, doubling down can also be one of the more impressive plays in blackjack.
+If you were to win, you receive a payout based on your doubled bet.

 When can you double down in blackjack?